No Tags Found!

 From India

-Just because one organisation has ignored your request for information, it does not necessarily follow that all organisations will do the same.
-So please do not rush to judgement on a sample of one.
+Just because one organization has ignored your request for information, it does not necessarily follow that all organizations will do the same.
+So please do not rush to judgment based on a sample of one.

-Hotels are busy places, many organisations are short staffed.
-HR people may have their hands full with just managing day to day operations, so your request falls through the cracks so to speak.
-But, many organisations are not interested in providing information, or have no idea what to tell you anyway.
+Hotels are busy places, and many organizations are short-staffed.
+HR personnel may have their hands full with managing day-to-day operations, so your request might fall through the cracks, so to speak.
+However, many organizations are not interested in providing information or have no idea what to tell you anyway.

 You may need to call various hotels and ask to speak to the training manager.
-Tell the manager you are seeking career information, and try to ask for an short appointment to come and see him/her to discuss the requirements you need to build a career in hospitality training.
-They will be busy people so do not ask for too much time.
-Make sure you prepare well with a list of questions, and know exactly what you want to say.
+Tell the manager you are seeking career information and try to ask for a short appointment to discuss the requirements you need to build a career in hospitality training.
+They will be busy people, so do not ask for too much time.
+Make sure you prepare well with a list of questions and know exactly what you want to say.

-You might also look beyond hotels, and seek information from other types of hospitality providers.
+You might also look beyond hotels and seek information from other types of hospitality providers.
 The key here is that you have to start somewhere.
-Good hotels will mostly likely only recruit people who have some training experience already, so you need get some sort of training knowledge first.
+Good hotels will most likely only recruit people who have some training experience already, so you need to get some sort of training knowledge first.
 It may not necessarily have to be in the hospitality industry.
-Training is training, the same basic principles apply everywhere, only the subject matter and mode of training changes.
+Training is training, and the same basic principles apply everywhere; only the subject matter and mode of training change.

 You do not mention if you have any formal training qualifications.
 If you do not have a qualification, then that is your first task to deal with.
-Employers will look on you more favourably if you have at least made an effort to kick start your chosen career, and show a willingness and commitment to do what it takes.
+Employers will look on you more favorably if you have at least made an effort to kick-start your chosen career and show a willingness and commitment to do what it takes.

 From Australia, Melbourne